pg-format/pg-format-py/README.md

 The functionality is a subset of the [pgraph](https://github.com/pg-format/pgraphs) command line tool written in NodeJS.

+The command line client can also be called via `python -m pgformat`.

 ## API

 The package exports two functions: `parseGraph` and `parseStatements`: